Binky vs Folder Actions

 | Setup required | Install app, grant folders | Attach scripts, debug edge cases |

-| Auto-sort Downloads | Yes — typed buckets | Yes — whatever your script does |
+| Auto-sort Downloads | Yes — typed sorted folders | Yes — whatever your script does |

 | Stable-file gate | Built in | You implement waits / polling |

-| Review bucket | Yes | You implement quarantine logic |
+| Review folder | Yes | You implement quarantine logic |

 | Scripting knowledge | None required | AppleScript / Automator / Shortcuts |